FreeCAD/FPA/_programs/FPADF_Announcement.md

 *Funding approved 26 November 2023.*

 Ajinkya will implement general tangency with B-splines and make it possible to preview B-splines when drawing them.
 He will also implement Bezier curves, add a curvature constraint, and improve support for joining curves.
 Ajinkya was awarded a grant of 5000 USD.

+### Bradley Mclean (@bgbsww): Toponaming issue mitigation

+*Funding approved 22 January 2024.*

+Bradley will be working for two months on integrating fixes for the toponaming issue from RealThunder's branch to upstream FreeCAD.
+He was awarded a grant of 4800 USD.

+### Vincenzo Calligaro (@CalligaroV): Toponaming issue mitigation

+*Funding approved 22 January 2024.*

+Vincenzo will be working for two months on integrating fixes for the toponaming issue from RealThunder's branch to upstream FreeCAD.
+He was awarded a grant of 3400 EUR.